 Extending your home is a great way to add much-needed space and increase its value.
-Jon shares his top tips for gaining planning permission for your home extension
+Jon from Hylands Homes shares his top tips for gaining planning permission for your home extension.

 Rather than moving to a new house, obtaining planning permission for extensions can be an effective way to get the living arrangement you are after.
 In addition to the benefit of avoiding the upheaval of moving you may find your money goes further.
 When you add up the cost of stamp duty, removals costs, solicitors and estate agent fees you would be smart to put that towards making your current property perfect for you.